Henry County, Martinsville, Patrick County court report: Jan. 19

 A judge dismissed but may later reopen a charge of hydromorphone distribution against Angela Michelle Woods of Martinsville.

 Darris Lavar Simmons of Martinsville was charged with assaulting a police officer.
-He pled guilty to an amended charged of assault and battery.
-He was sentenced to 1 year in jail with the full term suspended and ordered to pay a $100 fine, $11.12 restitution, plus costs.
+He pleaded guilty to an amended charged of assault and battery.
+He was sentenced to 1 year in jail, with the full term suspended, and ordered to pay a $100 fine, $11.12 restitution, plus costs.
 The offense happened April 24.

-Amy Barnes Boyd of Martinsville pled guilty to burglary at night to commit felony, larceny third conviction and larceny: obtaining credit card number.
+Amy Barnes Boyd of Martinsville pleaded guilty to burglary at night to commit felony, larceny third conviction and larceny-obtaining credit card number.
 She was sentenced to a total of 20 years in prison with the full term suspended and 2 years of supervised probation.
 The judge dismissed but may later reopen an additional charge of burglary at night to commit felony and possession of burglary tools.
 The offense happened May 13.

 Patrick County Circuit Court